 Describe your business requirements and details to vendors.
 Tell them about your company background, goals and objectives, transactional volumes, timeframes for project completion, and deadlines for vendor responses.
 Do not forget to mention the features you can’t live without.

-Following latest trends will ensure that you bring the best of automation management technology to your warehouse, which will help increase competitiveness in this challenging market.
+Following the latest trends will ensure that you bring the best automation management technology to your warehouse, which will help increase competitiveness in this challenging market.

 2. Not focusing on compatibility with the current system

 Some inventory management solutions take up a lot of virtual resources while requiring powerful computers and costly hardware upgrades to successfully run on.